MexUK/Essentials/README.md

 5) Change the username to the name that you registered, then save the XML file.
 6) Start the server.
-7) To change a player's level, now use this command in-game: /setlevel name level
+7) To change another player's level, use this command in-game: /setlevel name level
-8) e.g. /setlevel Mex 10
+8) e.g. /setlevel Player 10